openfans-community-offical/Debian-Pi-Aarch64/README.md

 ```
 Do not modify the default management port of the BT-Panel Panel unless you know how to modify the
-install deployment script.
+install the deployment script.

 If you need to enable site support for custom ports, edit the ports file to add your custom port,
 but don't modify the other default ports in the ports file.
 ```

-**In order to save and save everyone's time, all the functions of the BT-Panel are turned on by default.**
+** To save and save everyone's time, all the functions of the BT-Panel are turned on by default.**

 **For better performance, we strongly recommend turning off or removing features you don't need.**